donv/activerecord-time/README.md

 Also adds load/dump of TimeOfDay objects to and from YAML streams, so you can use them in fixtures.

-Support MRI, JRuby, and Rubinius at Ruby language level 1.9.3 and later.
+The gem supports MRI and JRuby at Ruby language level 1.9.3 and later.

 ## Installation